ooz/blog/2021/towards-online-autonomy/README.md

 ---

-Smartphones have become the "personal computer": a computer in your hand, solving most of your computer use-cases (e.g. communication, (re-)search, navigation, shopping, photo, video, music, social and other media).
+Smartphones have become the "personal computer": a computer in your hand, solving most of your consumer computer use-cases (e.g. communication, (re-)search, navigation, shopping, photo, video, music, social and other media).

 Ever since, I'm annoyed, that we don't (can't) really *own* smartphones like we can own other computing equipment.
 Smartphones have hard- and software obsolescence built-in.